Travel Vaccination Advice for Tonga

 Health Issues to Be Aware of in Tonga

-While Tonga is safe for most travellers, there are a few higher health risks in Tonga compared to other countries.
-Take a look at the list below at the main health risks you need to be aware of.
-For more information on symptoms, see How to Keep Safe in Tonga.
+While Tonga is safe for most travellers, there are a few slightly more common medical issues experienced in Tonga.
+Take a look at the list below of some that you need to be aware of.
+For more information on symptoms, see Tonga Safety Tips: Is it Safe to Travel to Tonga?

 Dengue Fever